AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50478-database-rollback-command-for-case-when-db-dump-contains-triggers-and-delimiter-sql-command.md

 <u>Expected results</u>:

-The Database restoration is successful from both Admin and command line.
+The database restoration is successful from both the Admin and the command line.

 <u>Actual results</u>:

-You get the errors mentioned in step 4 and step 6.
+You observed the errors mentioned in step 4 and step 6.

 ## Apply the patch